Kuu Kuu Harajuku: Production

 Kuu Kuu Harajuku is co-produced by Vision Animation in Malaysia, Moody Street Productions in Australia, and Red Flags Fly in the United States.
-It was produced in association with Film Victoria for the first season and Network Ten for the second.
+It was distributed by DHX Media (Canada) and produced in association with Film Victoria for the first season and Network Ten for the second.
 A third season of the series was broadcast in 2018.

-Gwen Stefani initially proposed a Harajuku Girls television show or movie after the release of her 2004 studio album Love.
+Pop singer Gwen Stefani initially proposed a Harajuku Girls television show or movie after the release of her 2004 studio album Love.
 Angel.
 Music.
 Baby.
 In Stefani's words, she "wanted to do an animated or live-action Harajuku TV show or movie since the conception of my [first] dance record."
-Almost a decade later, Stefani pitched an animated series based on the Harajuku Lovers brand at Kidscreen's 2013 Asian Animation Summit.
+Almost ten years later, Stefani pitched an animated series based on the Harajuku Lovers brand at Kidscreen's 2013 Asian Animation Summit.
 In an interview with USA Today, Stefani explained that the show was not meant to represent the real-life Harajuku district: "the show's DNA, its visual ideas, was taken from Harajuku land, or whatever, but the show is definitely not that.
 It's a make-believe world where anything can happen."
 During a January 2014 interview with Women's Wear Daily, Gwen Stefani first revealed that the show had been greenlit by Network Ten and that fifty-two episodes were in development.
 In December 2014, the show was given the working title KooKoo Harajuku.

-Speaking to Broadcasting & Cable about the inspirations for her series, Stefani stated that she had a history with animation as her older brother and No Doubt founder Eric Stefani worked on The Simpsons and The Ren & Stimpy Show.
+Speaking to Broadcasting & Cable about the inspirations for her series, Stefani stated that she had a history with animation as her older brother and No Doubt founder Eric Stefani worked on Fox's The Simpsons and The Ren & Stimpy Show.
 She said, "I grew up with tons of animation in my own life because my brother is an animator."
 When asked about her feelings on the renewal of Harajuku for a second season, she said "I still haven't digested that I'm even on Nickelodeon.
 It was a dream that I had a long time ago that came true later in life.
 I never thought it could happen."

 The art style for the show was inspired by the Harajuku district in Tokyo.
 Four of the series' main characters (Love, Angel, Music and Baby) were modelled after Stefani's Harajuku Girl backup dancers, with body adjustments in order to give them "a modern update for a younger audience."
 Also unlike the Harajuku Girls, the Kuu Kuu Harajuku characters were designed as "ethnically ambiguous."
 Gwen Stefani herself served as the template for the series' lead character, G. The series' theme music was performed by Gwen Stefani and was written to incorporate lyrics from some of her past songs.
 Other music for the show was produced in a style Stefani describes as "similar to the music on my first two records ... a cross between an '80s video game and pop music."